marnibrewster/ai-nourishbot/README.md

 AI-powered nutrition assistant built with CrewAI and Gradio.
 NourishBot uses multimodal input and multi-agent reasoning to analyze meals, provide nutritional insights, and suggest personalized recipes through an interactive web app.
 This project demonstrates the use of CrewAI and other AI tools to deliver insightful and personalized nutritional feedback.

 ⚠️ Note: This repo is inspired by an IBM Coursera lab but does not include any IBM lab credentials or proprietary course materials.
 All code here has been adapted and extended by me for personal learning and portfolio purposes.
+I attempted to port the Coursera IBM Watson tutorial to OpenAI/Ollama.
+I discovered that while CrewAI offers powerful abstractions, it introduces brittleness around JSON schema enforcement and tool calling.
+I adjusted by simplifying the workflow to highlight recipes, which demonstrates the orchestration concept while ensuring the app is reliable and user-friendly.

 ## Features